How can I help?

 To delete or edit the Student or Library Note, go to the 3 vertical dots located next to the item on the right side of the screen and choose 'Edit' or 'Delete' as desired.

 a.
 Go to the area or section of the reading list where you want to add text and click 'Add Paragraph'.
-This will open a blank text box in the reading list.
+This will open a blank text box in the online Reading List.

 b.
 Add text and format it as you wish.